sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 This project focuses on SQL-driven data analysis combined with Power BI visualization to evaluate ride performance, revenue trends, customer behavior, and operational efficiency.

+**Note:** The dataset used for this analysis is labeled as “OLA ride data”, but the insights and analysis are generalized to reflect broader ride-hailing operations.

 ---

 ## Executive Summary